cfrancoeur/CV/CV.md

 January 2016 - May 2016
 > Teacher's assistant in Research Applications in the Life Sciences (HLSC377).
 Duties included weekly office hours, grading assignments, and aiding discussions about scientific papers

-## Organizations/Committees
-**Computation Biology, Ecology, & Evolution Group at UW-Madison** [(ComBEE)](https://combee-uw-madison.github.io)
-> Study group for R and Python specifically for students in the biological sciences

-**Student Invited Speaker Committee at UW-Madison**
-> A committee of students who coordinate a visit from a research outside of UW-Madison

 ## Leadership & Volunteering
 **Junior Science Cafe** [(Junior Science Cafe Program)](https://docs.google.com/document/d/11FSEpWUF7sLEIooUIxEXPve3L7TGOv6X2-wiq6UDsKY/edit)
 > Outreach program that brings high school and middle school students and scientists together to discuss careers in science